WFU-HPC/deac-docs/source/cluster-general_overview.rst

 DEAC Cluster GPU nodes are refreshed as required based upon user demand.
 Each node is targetted for retirement after 5 years, but the GPU cards within may be used for longer, depending upon their relevance.
 Similar to our Compute Nodes, each GPU Node may have a varying number of resources, including GPU Card type and number available.
 When requesting specific GPU types, this could limit what nodes are able to meet your request.

-For more information, look at the :ref:<sec.cluster_gpu> page, or feel free to contact the HPC Team.
+For more information, look at the :ref:<sec.cluster-gpu> page, or feel free to contact the HPC Team.

 DEAC Persistent Storage
 -----------------------